Best Mastercard Brokers 2026

 -

-1Plus500US, a reputable broker since 2021, is authorized by the CFTC and NFA.
-It offers futures trading on forex, indices, commodities, cryptocurrencies, and interest rates.
-With a quick 10-minute signup, a $100 minimum deposit, and an easy-to-use web platform, Plus500 is enhancing its services for traders in the US.
+1Plus500US, a broker since 2021 in the US, is authorized by the CFTC and NFA.
+It offers futures trading in forex, indices, commodities, cryptocurrencies, and interest rates.
+Sign-up takes 10 minutes with a $100 minimum deposit ($200 by wire transfer).
+The web platform is simple, enhancing its services for US traders.

 -